-- In 2012 Katie Walsh (sister of two-time winner Ruby Walsh) achieved the best placing by a woman to date – 3rd place on Seabass.
-In 2013, she rode that same horse when he was sent off as favourite, but he could only finish 13th.
-She also led up Papillon, when trained by her father and ridden by Ruby to win in 2000.
+- In 2012 Katie Walsh (sister of Ruby Walsh) achieved the best placing by a woman to date – 3rd place on Seabass.
+In 2013, she rode Seabass as favourite, but only finished 13th.
+She also led up Papillon, trained by her father and ridden by Ruby to win in 2000.

 - National winning trainer, Venetia Williams, also rode in the race, falling at Becher’s first time when riding 200-1 chance Marcolo in 1988.